FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandChainsofTrust.md

 **You'll find the idea of a trusted membership easiest to understand if you start with an analogy.** Imagine that you visit a supermarket to buy some groceries.
 At the checkout you see a sign that says that only Visa, Mastercard and AMEX cards are accepted.
 If you try to pay with a different card -- let's call it an "ImagineCard" -- it doesn't matter whether the card is authentic and you have sufficient funds in your account.
 It will be not be accepted.

 CAs and MSPs provide this combination of verification and recognition.
 The CA is like the card provider -- it dispenses verifiable identities.
-The MSP on the other hand is like the list of valid card providers accepted by the store -- determining which identities are valid to do the things the holders of those identities want to do.
+The MSP on the other hand is like the list of valid card providers accepted by the store -- determining which identities are the valid members of the store payment network.
 MSPs are what turn verifiable identities into the members of a blockchain network.

 Let's drill into these concepts in a little more detail.